shabiel/personal-website/articles/floss-weekly.rst

  * Easy to run version of VistA and RPMS for experimentation and development.
  * Consolidation of all educational content related to VistA in a single area.
  * Certification for software going into VistA/RPMS.
- * Preching the gospel of Unit Tests as the way to create assurance in maintaining software.
+ * Preaching the gospel of Unit Tests as the way to create assurance in maintaining software.

 One big problem the open source community always had was the inability to